marketao/marketao.github.io/index.md

 ---

 ## Hello and welcome!
+Your text is clear and well-structured.
+I've made a slight refinement for smoother flow:

-I am a 4th year PhD candidate at the <a href="https://www.tcd.ie/Political_Science/" target="_blank">Department of Political Science</a> at <a href="http://tcd.ie" target="_blank">Trinity College Dublin</a>.
-My research focuses on the interaction between civil-military relations, ethnicity, gender, and colonialism.
-In my dissertation, <em>Essays on the Impact of Conscription on Marginalized Groups</em>, I investigate the determinants of ethnically selective conscription and explore the impact of conscription on citizenship and political and civic engagement of ethnic minorities and women.
-I employ both a global comparative analysis and a case study of Israel/Palestine.
-This involves a mixed methods approach, including original interview data I collected during fieldwork in summer of 2023.
+"I am a 4th-year PhD candidate in the <a href="https://www.tcd.ie/Political_Science/" target="_blank">Department of Political Science</a> at <a href="http://tcd.ie" target="_blank">Trinity College Dublin</a>.
+My research focuses on investigating the impact of conscription on gender and ethnic relations.
+In my dissertation, I explore the effects of gendered conscription on ethnic minority women, its implications for gender equality, and the colonial legacies associated with ethnically selective military service.
+I utilize both a global comparative analysis and a case study of Israel/Palestine, employing a mixed methods approach, including original interview data collected during fieldwork in the summer of 2023."

 I hold a MA in International Relations from <a href="http://cuni.cz" target="_blank">Charles University in Prague</a>, and a BA in Political Science and European Studies from <a href="http://upol.cz" target="_blank">Palacký University in Olomouc</a>.
-More detailed information on my work, research and teaching experience can be found in my [CV](assets/files/curriculum_vitae.pdf).
+More detailed information on my research and teaching experience can be found in my [CV](assets/files/curriculum_vitae.pdf).

 As my PhD dissertation submission approaches in September 2024, **I am seeking position as postdoctoral researcher, research assistant, or adjunct lecturer.**